booch/resume/resume.md

   easily add features to production sites, with ability to back out changes quickly if necessary.

-Tech Stack: Ruby on Rails, RSpec, PHP, jQuery
+Tech Stack: Ruby, Rails, RSpec, PHP, jQuery

 Education and Training